Skip to main content

 If you're interested in seeing an all-time comparison between multiple Cohorts or multiple Software Versions, use Metric Charts by Cohort or Software Version.

-Using normalized charts when comparing cohorts
+Using normalized charts when comparing Cohorts

-Without Chart Normalization (left): Cohort A (blue) reported more than 10x the duration spent charging compared to cohort B (purple).
+Without Chart Normalization (left): Cohort A (blue) reported more than 10x the duration spent charging compared to Cohort B (purple).
 But in reality, both cohorts have a growing population with Cohort A consisting of 13,000 devices and Cohort B of only 1,000 devices.

 Relatively speaking, the time spent charging stayed the same at about 60M₁ₖ.